sukhadevpatil/springboot-jpa-postgres_from_docker-crud_operations/README.md

 >
 >> docker compose up -d
 >
+> To execute above need a configuration file, which is docker-compose.yml under resources.
+>
 > once its up you can check logs
 >
 >> docker logs postgres -f